MotionSpell/lldash/README.md

 The repository includes the following components:

-- **signals**: A modern C++ framework to build modular applications.
 - **lldash-relay**: A low-latency HTTP server for relaying DASH streams.
 - **lldash-playout**: A component for receiving compressed video from the network.
 - **lldash-srd-packager**: A component for packaging point clouds and TVMs into DASH streams.

+These components rely on **signals**, a modern C++ framework to build modular applications.

 # Build

 lldash can be built using `CMake` with presets and `vcpkg` to manage dependencies.
 Builds have been tested on Linux, Windows (64 bit Intel) and Mac (Intel or Silicon).

-If you get the build working for Linux or Windows on Arm64: please let us know.
+If you get the build working for Linux or Windows on arm64: please let us know.

 ## Build Prerequisites